MarkusWandel/battery-tester/doc/manual.md

 The list of electronic materials is at the end of the [Schematic](../schematic/battery-tester.pdf).
 Other materials used to build the device as shown in the photos were:

-- 18x12cm Prototyping board with copper pads
+- Prototyping board, 18x12cm with copper pads
-- About 80cm of 14-gauge copper wire (obtain by stripping the insulated part of normal house wiring - the bare coppper earth wire is a lesser gauge)
+- About 80cm of 14-gauge copper wire (from a stripped scrap of house wiring cable)
 - About 30cm of foam double-sided adhesive tape
 - Electrical tape
 - Insulated hookup wire (from a stripped twisted pair cable such as Cat5)